kyma-project/serverless/docs/contributor/04-10-testing-strategy.md

 ## CI/CD Jobs Running on the Main Branch

+- `markdown / documentation-link-check` - Checks if there are no broken links in `.md` files.
+For the configuration, see the [mlc.config.json](https://github.com/kyma-project/serverless/blob/main/.mlc.config.json) and the [markdown.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/markdown.yaml) files.
 - `integration tests (push) / operator-integration-test` - Runs the create/update/delete Serverless integration tests in k3d cluster.
 For the configuration, see the [integration-tests-push.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/integration-tests-push.yaml) file.
 - `integration tests (push) / serverless-integration-test` - Runs the basic functionality integration and the `tracing`, `api-gateway`, and `cloud-event` contract compatibility integration test suite for Serverless in a k3d cluster.
 For the configuration, see the [integration-tests-push.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/integration-tests-push.yaml) file.
 - `integration tests (push) / git-auth-integration-test` - Runs the `GitHub` and `Azure DevOps` API and authentication integration test suite for Serverless.
 For the configuration, see the [integration-tests-push.yaml](https://github.com/kyma-project/serverless/blob/main/.github/workflows/integration-tests-push.yaml) file.